 |7:00 - 9:00 PM||Evening Activities||Evening Activities||Evening Activities||Evening Activities|

 * Please note that this schedule is an example of what a typical day looks like.
 Schedules vary from group to group, and each group will visit a different set of research facilities.
 You will also choose clubs, residential activities, and evening activities in which you will participate.
+Examples of these include the following:

 Durham’s Augmentality Labs boasts 12 virtual reality stations featuring the HTC Vive system.
 Ten of these stations are roughly 8’X8’ of walkable space.
 The other two are racing simulators with a wheel, pedals, and a racing seat.
 Augmentality labs is both a testament to the strides made in virtual reality and a case-study in successful technology entrepreneurism.